atsign-foundation/at_wavi_app/README.md

 ## Who is this for?

-We have open sourced the @‎wavi mobile and desk app so that you can see how apps on The @ Platform work.
+We have open sourced the @‎wavi mobile and desk app so that you can see how apps on The atPlatform work.
 We also welcome issues and pull requests so that we can make @‎wavi better.